 Labor productivity in Colombia is low, with it taking around four Colombian workers to produce what one worker does in the United States (Londoño, 2017).
 As a result, improving productivity is a priority for government policy.
 The Government of Colombia was interested in testing whether the productivity improvements from better management demonstrated in India by Bloom et al. (2013) could be achieved at a larger scale in Colombia, as well as in generating more employment in these larger firms.
 In order to test different approaches, they wanted to choose a sector that was thought to have sufficient numbers of firms, to have production in a number of locations throughout the country, was thought to have some potential for growth, and was thought to be similar enough to other industrial sectors in the country that the results from this pilot could be applicable to other industries.
-These criteria led to the selection of the auto-parts sector.
+These criterion led to the selection of the auto-parts sector.
 This sector consists largely of second-tier suppliers to large car manufacturers, producing parts like fenders, tires, suspension parts, plastic parts, paints, etc. that are sold to the assemblers that supply directly national and international car manufacturers as well as to retailers of spare parts.
 Appendix 1 provides some examples of the products.
-The auto parts sector in Colombia employs approximately 25,000 workers, and sells both to car and bus manufacturers within Colombia, as well as exporting approximately US\$500 million each year, with Ecuador, the República Bolivariana de Venezuela and Brazil the main export markets (Proexport Colombia, 2012).
+The auto parts sector in Colombia employs approximately 25,000 workers, and sells both to car and bus manufacturers within Colombia, as well as exporting approximately \$US500 million each year, with Ecuador, Venezuela and Brazil the main export markets (Proexport Colombia, 2012).

-Public announcement of the program was made in April 2012 (Appendix 2 contains the full timeline), and firms were also informed of the program through the car manufacturers such as Sofasa (which assembles Renault cars in Colombia), General Motors, and Busscar (which manufacturers buses).
-To be eligible firms had to be legally registered, in business for at least two years, be a first or second-tier supplier to the automobile industry, and be located in one of four areas: the departments of Antioquia, Cundinamarca, Valle del Cauca, and the Eje Cafetero (Coffee Axis).
+Public announcement of the Programa de Extensionismo Tecnológico (Technological extension program) was made in April 2012 (Appendix 2 contains the full timeline), and firms were also informed of the program through the car manufacturers such as Sofasa (which assembles Renault cars in Colombia), General Motors, and Busscar (which manufacturers buses).
+To be eligible firms had to be legally registered, in business for at least two years, be a first or second-tier supplier to the automobile industry, and be located in one of four regions where the program focused: the departments of Antioquia, Cundinamarca, Valle del Cauca, and the Eje Cafetero (Coffee Region which comprises the departments of Caldas, Quindío, Risaralda and Tolima).
 The firms were told the program would offer assistance in improving production practices in order to improve profitability, productivity and competitiveness, and that the program would not require any payment by the firms, but that they would need to commit time and effort of their workforce to supply information required and to implement suggestions made.

 Public provision of the program to firms was justified both with reference to the overall policy objective of improving productivity, as well as due to the presence of several market failures that prevent firms from improving management on their own.
-A first issue is that of information: many badly managed firms do not know they are badly managed, with data from the World Management Survey showing that Colombian managers perceive their firms to be slightly better managed than U.S. firms, when the reality is substantially worse management.3 Secondly, even if firms know they need to improve, they may be unable to identify which providers can offer good services, may lack the financial resources to pay for consulting, and a lack of insurance may prevent them from investing in an activity with uncertain payoffs.
+A first issue is that of information: many badly managed firms do not know they are badly managed, with data from the World Management Survey showing that Colombian managers perceive their firms to be much better managed than the reality.3 Secondly, even if firms know they need to improve, they may be unable to identify which providers can offer good services, may lack the financial resources to pay for consulting, and a lack of insurance may prevent them from investing in an activity with uncertain payoffs.